nanograv/PINT/docs/examples/understanding_fitters.md

 ax.plot(mjds, glsfit.resids.noise_resids["pl_red_noise"], ".")
 ```

-The MCMC fitter is considerably more complicated, so it has its own dedicated walkthrough in `examples/fit_NGC6440E_MCMC.py`.
+The MCMC fitter is considerably more complicated, so it has its own dedicated walkthroughs in `MCMC_walkthrough.ipynb` (for photon data) and `examples/fit_NGC6440E_MCMC.py` (for fitting TOAs).

 ```python